pontem-network/coins-registry/README.md

 - coins.json
 - pools.json
+- staking.json

 And an [index.js](src/index.js) file for easier usage of coins-registry in other projects.
 Through the interface, it is easy to get tokens or pools lists for the selected chain type.
-It provides two methods: `getCoinsFor` and `getPoolsFor`.
+It provides two methods: `getCoinsFor`, `getPoolsFor` and `getStakingPoolsFor`.
 Each of these methods requires the network type as an argument.
 Possible values for network types: `mainnet` and `testnet`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>